hkpeaks/peakrs/README.md

 # PyPeaks Is Under Construction
-PyPeaks is an ETL Framework using Arrow Compatible Python Libraries as Calc Engines
+PyPeaks is an ETL Framework using Arrow compatible Python libraries as Calc Engines

 ## Development of New SQL Statement for File, In-memory Table and Network Stream

+Note: Use of "|" to indicate it is member of your defined function is optional.
+However use of  "~" is mandatory to identify first line is "UserDefineFunctionName: Extraction ~ Load".

 #### UserDefineFunctionName: Extraction ~ Load